|House Westerling of the Crag|

 Ser Harrold Westerling was asked to join the Kingsguard under Viserys I Targaryen and he rose to the position of Lord Commander.
-After the Dance of the Dragons, Lord Roland Westerling also became one of the original members of the council of seven regents during the childhood of King Aegon III Targaryen.
-Many decades later Ser Ormond Westerling participated in the tourney at Ashford Meadow.
-Their arms were spotted by Dunk among the gathered heraldry.
+After the Dance of the Dragons, Lord Roland Westerling was one of the original members of the council of seven during the regency of Aegon III.

 A Game of Thrones